FGR-17 Viper

-The FGR-17 Viper was an American one-man disposable shoulder-fired antitank rocket, which was slated in the 1980s to be the replacement for the M72 LAW, but which was canceled shortly after production began because of cost overruns and concerns about safety and capability.
+The FGR-17 Viper was an American one-man disposable shoulder-fired antitank rocket, which was slated in the 1980s to be the replacement for the M72 LAW.
+It was canceled shortly after production began due to cost overruns and concerns about safety and capability.
 (Note: Shortly after the Viper was canceled, the U.S. Army dropped the term LAW (light antitank weapon) and replaced it with LAAW (light anti-armor weapon) and LMPW (light multi-purpose weapon).)

 Program history

 Start of the program

-The Viper program began in 1972 as a study to replace the M72 LAW.
-In 1975, a program designated ILAW (Improved Light Antitank Weapon) issued a request for proposals to the defense industry, and in 1976, after studying the various industry proposals, the U.S. Army designated General Dynamics as the prime contractor, changing the ILAW program name to "Viper."
-The main requirements for the ILAW/Viper program were for a disposable weapon in the same weight and size category as the M72 LAW, but with major improvements in accuracy, safety, and penetration and without a major increase in cost per round over the M72 LAW which it was to replace.
+In 1972, the Viper program began as a study to replace the M72 LAW.
+In 1975, a program designated ILAW (Improved Light Antitank Weapon) issued a request for proposals to the defense industry.
+In 1976, after studying the industry proposals, the U.S. Army designated General Dynamics as the prime contractor, changing the ILAW program name to "Viper."

+The main requirements for the ILAW/Viper program was a disposable weapon in the same weight and size category as the M72 LAW, with major improvements in accuracy, safety, and penetration, and without a major increase in cost per round over the M72 LAW, which it was to replace.